stac-utils/stac-validator/README.md

 This utility allows users to validate STAC json files against the [STAC](https://github.com/radiantearth/stac-spec) spec.

-It can be installed as command line utility and passed either a local file path or a url along with the STAC version to validate against.
+It can be installed as a command line utility locally or run with Docker.
+It works with either a local file path or a url.
 Examples can be found below.